futuregainz/iPlayMovie/README.md

 •	There is a hardcoded path for mac user it should not be a problem but if on other planforms update the path to where the SQL database file is saved.

-•	Application freezes up after renaming a video or removing it from the library.

 Collaboration:

-•	Need contributors to help place the gui widget for the controls on top of the video player.
+•	Need contributors to help place the gui widget for the controls on top of the video player widget.

 •	let’s collaborate!